 Despite the issues, payers still prefer card payments.
 As a result, EMIs are also offering cards for their users to may payments and withdraw money.
 Companies include Paypal, Wise, and Revolut who are offering physical cards to their customers to make swift retail purchases.

-Some digital payments are swifter and more suitable for certain types of businesses.
+Some digital payments solutions are swifter and more suitable for certain types of businesses.
 Card payments are more ideal for retail purchases, and bank transfers are more convenient for acquiring services (e.g. investment platforms).
 Each has its own complexities, which the final customer may not even know or understand.
-Here, the aim is to inform how digital payments work to better approach their payments.
+Here, the aim is to inform people how digital payments work so they can better approach their payments.

 Last update: 06/05/2021